davidalanb/cs-518-labs/11 Planning/planning_examples/sprint-plans.md

 * Feature 1 selected stories

-    * As a guide, I want to specify a list of required gear for my adventure, so that adventurers know what they must bring to participate.
+    * As a guide, I want to specify a title and description for my adventure, so that..
     * As a guide, I want to set a maximum group size and a deadline to join for my adventure, so that I can manage logistics and capacity effectively.
     * As a guide, I want to designate the adventure's difficulty level (e.g., Easy, Moderate, Strenuous), so that adventurers can accurately assess if it matches their skills.
     * As a guide, I want to mark my adventure as a "Multi-day Trip" and input start/end dates, so that users have full clarity on the commitment required.
-    * specify location
+    * As a guide, I want to specify location, so that..

 * Feature 2 selected stories